farmOS/farmOS/docs/community/monthly-call.md

 # Monthly Call

-The farmOS community hosts a monthly call via Google Hangouts.
+The farmOS community hosts a monthly call via [Zoom].
 Anyone is welcome to join.
 Ask questions, brainstorm ideas, or just talk farming.

-Refer to the schedule below, and use the "Join Hangout" link to join the call.
+Refer to the schedule below, and use the "Join Call" link to join the call.

-## [Join Hangout]
+## [Join Call]

 Calls are currently held on the second Wednesday of the month, at 2pm Eastern US time.